keerthisureka/CodeClause/README.md

 ### PDF Splitter
 - The first task is PDF Splitter.
 The corresponding files are present inside the PDF Splitter folder.
 - It is built using Java Swings and Apache PDFBox to have an interactive GUI interface.
-- To execute the program, clone the repo and use any IDE to run the file PdfSplitter.java
+- To execute the program, follow these steps:
-- Follow these steps:
   - Click on 'Select PDF'
   - Choose the desired PDF to be splitted from the file chooser dialog box
   - The name of the selected PDF file will appear below the 'Select PDF' button